She-Hulk: Post-"Civil War II"

-Some time later, the Leader kidnapped Jennifer and forced her to transform into the Hulk and attempt to kill his new assistant, Robyn, who willingly went through a blood transfusion to become a Hulk-like monster herself.
-The Hulk nearly killed Robyn, but Jennifer managed to regain control, before defeating the Leader by electrocuting him.
-Jen then went with self-help writer Florida Mayer, who used a special pill to transport Jennifer to her subconscious, leading her to confront her Hulk persona and illusions of Thanos and Banner, finally overcoming her trauma in the process.
-Upon waking, Jennifer reverted to her standard green She-Hulk persona.
+The Leader kidnaps Jennifer and forces her to transform into the Hulk and attempt to kill his new assistant, Robyn, who willingly went through a blood transfusion to become a Hulk-like monster herself.
+The Hulk nearly kills Robyn, but Jennifer manages to regain control, before defeating the Leader by electrocuting him.
+A self-help writer named Florida Mayer uses a special pill to transport Jennifer to her subconscious, leading her to confront her Hulk persona and illusions of Thanos and Banner, finally overcoming her trauma in the process.
+Upon waking, Jennifer reverts to her standard green She-Hulk persona.

 During the war against the Cotati, She-Hulk is revealed to have been killed and replaced by a Cotati, attacking the Avengers when they tried to negotiate a truce with their new enemy, the heroes only surviving the attack thanks to the Invisible Woman's forcefield, although the Cotati/She-Hulk then beats down the Thing and retreats.
 Invisible Woman, Mantis, and Thing are locked in combat with the Cotati-possessed She-Hulk.
 Back in New York, Jo-Venn and N'kalla release their positive memories which revives She-Hulk enough to break the Cotati off of her and to stop the fighting between the Kree and the Skrull.
 When the Cotati are defeated, She-Hulk and Thor take Sequoia away.
 It turns out that She-Hulk was able to return to life thanks to Leader who has mastered the way to control the Green Door.